evereux/pycatia/README.rst

 the CATIA drawing, products and part it requires to run and adds them to the folder tests/cat_files.

-If you have previously run the tests successfully and see into strange errors, it maybe that the source parts require re-creating.
+If you have previously run the tests successfully and see unexpected errors, it maybe that the source parts require re-creating.
 Try deleting the CATIA files in the folder tests/cat_files so that they are regenerated on the next test run.

 CATIA V5 should already be running and have NO documents already open.